 “As with so many cities in the region and around the country, the city is reinventing itself through creativity and innovation,” said Diane Banks, Executive Director of Advancing Macomb. “‘Let It Flow, Mount Clemens’ celebrates the unique history of the city while embracing public art as a catalyst for revitalization.”

-The project was enabled through funding made possible by the 2019 Play Everywhere Challenge.
-Established by KABOOM! and the Ralph C. Wilson, Jr. Foundation in 2016, the Play Everywhere Challenge devotes more than $1 million annually to turn everyday spaces into unconventional play spaces across Southeast Michigan and Western New York.
-The next edition is set to open for entries on July 13, 2020, and will eventually enable applicants to transform corners of their communities with creative expanses.
+The project was enabled through funding made possible by the 2019 Play Everywhere Design Challenge.
+Established by KABOOM!, and supported by the Ralph C. Wilson, Jr. Foundation through its Built To Play initiative, the Play Everywhere Challenge has devoted more than $1 million annually since 2018 to turn everyday spaces into unconventional play spaces across Southeast Michigan and Western New York.
+The next edition opened for entries on July 13, 2020, and enables applicants to transform corners of their communities with creative expanses.

 Advancing Macomb’s executive director knows what kind of effect these spaces can have, and in the below Q&A, she provides details about the importance of creatively telling your city’s story and what this year’s applicants need to know before applying.

 Question: How did the idea of telling the story of Mount Clemens through “Let It Flow, Mount Clemens” come together?

 Diane Banks: We wanted to incorporate the city’s history of being “Bath City” and its location adjacent to the Clinton River.
 While we used that as the foundation, we allowed the artists to decide how to best tell the story while incorporating learning and play.
 We were overwhelmed by the amazing ideas of the artists, and actually had a very hard time narrowing it down to the selected ideas.
 We hope to find a way to incorporate some of the other ideas in the future.